 If you're a well-versed music lover there have probably been times when you felt like strangling the dial on your FM receiver.
-Tuning back to tion while searching for another, is all behind you now.
+Tuning back to other, is all behind you now.
 ADC is introducing electronic tuning in its new 100 watt FM stereo receiver.
 This Dio-Matic push button tuning section allows you to pre-set any five FM stations and have music as you like it with one little poke or push of a finger.
 Instantly.
 Effortlessly.
-(Naturally, there's a smooth gliddialing all the other stations.)
+(Naturally, there's a smooth gliding manual tuner for dialing all the other stations.)

-Bach, forward to Beethoven, losing one sta-

-And what's more, the ADC 1000 is all professional.
-It represents the heart of ing manual tuner for a total music center for your home, enabling you to get maximum enjoyment from your entire music system.
+Bach, forward to Beethoven, losing one station while searching for ana total music center for your home, enabling you to get maximum enjoyment from your entire music system.
 And, the complete unit has been engineered with your comfort in mind.
 All function controls are positive smooth-action push buttons.
 We've even added selector push buttons for two individual sets of speakers, for sound here, there or everywhere.